nirlanka/nirmall.github.io/_posts/2018-07-07-react-native-expo.md

 hidden: true
 ---

+This is the start of a series of tutorials on cross-platform mobile development with React Native and Expo.
+[See the series outline](#outline) at the end of the post.

+---

-## Introduction to cross-platform mobile development
+## Introduction to cross-platform mobile development {% include anchor.html id="intro" %}

 For developing mobile applications for both Android and iOS, the languages recommended by the OS vendors are Kotlyn/Java and Swift.
 If these technologies were used, developers will need to maintain two separate code-bases for each platform.
 They'd also have to implement the same functionality on both code-bases separately, twice.
 This is contrasted with web development, where a single thread of development is usually sufficient for any platform.